UKP-SQuARE/square-core/profile-manager/README.md

 - **API Design**: The Backend API does not fully adhere to RESTful principles.
 This could affect the scalability and maintainability of the API.
 - **Badge Earning Logic**: The logic for earning badges is currently hardcoded, which limits flexibility and dynamic badge assignment based on user actions or achievements.

+## Development Hints

+This section provides some useful hints and tips for developers looking to extend the application, work with configurations, or manage the database.

+### Working with YAML and Environment Variables

+1. **YAML Configuration**: YAML files are used for various configurations, including initial data loading.
+When modifying YAML files, maintain the correct structure and ensure all necessary fields are included.
+Currently the YAML files are loaded as is into the respective MongoDB collection.
+This means when you want to include more functionality into the YAML files, you need first adapt the loading into the pydantic objects.
+The YAML files are located at `mongo_files/db`.

+2. **Environment Variables**: The application uses environment variables for configuration (e.g., database connection settings).
+These are set in `.env` files or equivalent.
+Always check these settings before deployment. `.env` files are mostly used in the `/frontend`

+3. **Sensitive Data**: Avoid committing sensitive data (like API keys or database credentials) into the repository.
+Use environment variables for such data.

+### MongoDB Management

+1. **Schema Changes**: When modifying the MongoDB schema, ensure that changes are compatible with existing data structures.
+Update the Pydantic models accordingly.

+2. **Data Import/Export**: Use `mongoimport` and `mongoexport` for importing and exporting data.
+This is useful for setting up development environments or backup purposes.

+3. **Database Indexing**: For performance optimization, especially with large datasets, consider adding indexes to your MongoDB collections.

+4. **Testing**: When adding new features or making changes to the database schema, ensure thorough testing to avoid data corruption or loss.
+E.g. you could use json files for Mock-Data in your Database as we also used (see section `Importing Predefined Data into MongoDB`)

 ## Support

 If you encounter any issues or require assistance, please open an issue in the repository for support.